featured image

 }

-🔵 Deep Dive: The Magic of CMRR The human body acts as a massive antenna, picking up 60Hz electromagnetic radiation from the wiring in your house.
-Because this noise hits both the “above eye” and “below eye” electrodes at the exact same time and phase, it is called a Common-Mode signal.
-A standard Op-Amp cannot cleanly subtract these signals due to internal resistor mismatches.
-An INA is explicitly constructed using a three-Op-Amp topology with laser-trimmed resistors.
-This results in a highly symmetrical circuit with a Common-Mode Rejection Ratio (CMRR) of over 100 dB.
-It mathematically subtracts the 60Hz noise (canceling it out to zero) while amplifying the differential signal (the actual eye movement) by a factor of 100.
+The human body acts as a massive antenna, picking up 60Hz electromagnetic radiation from nearby wiring.
+Because this noise hits both the “above eye” and “below eye” electrodes at the same time and phase, it’s a common-mode signal.
+A standard op-amp can’t cleanly subtract these inputs because of internal resistor mismatches.
+An INA uses a three-op-amp topology with laser-trimmed resistors, producing a highly symmetrical circuit with a CMRR of over 100 dB.
+It mathematically cancels the 60Hz noise while amplifying the differential EOG signal by a factor of 100.

-💡 Pro-Tip: Addressing Persistent 60Hz Hum Even with a high-CMRR INA, electrode impedance imbalances (e.g., the top electrode has more gel than the bottom) will convert some common-mode 60Hz noise into differential noise.
-Implementing a digital 60Hz “Notch Filter” algorithm inside the MCU will scrub this final persistent artifact before the data hits your stroke-detection logic.
+Persistent 60Hz hum.
+Even with a high-CMRR INA, electrode impedance imbalances — one electrode having more gel than the other, for example — will convert some common-mode 60Hz noise into differential noise that the INA can’t reject.
+A digital 60Hz notch filter inside the MCU scrubs this final artifact before the signal hits the stroke-detection logic.

 We respect your privacy.